 7. Adult Tutoring Services are provided in partnership with the Volusia Literacy Council, Inc. Trained tutors work with adults on an individual and/or group basis to improve literacy skills.

-8. Adults with Disabilities Program classes provide academic, employment and social skill development to adults with documented disabilities.
-Locations include the ARC, Conklin Center and United Cerebral Palsy of East Central Florida
+8. The Adults with Disabilities Program provides academic, employment and social skill development to adults with documented disabilities.
+Locations include the ARC of Volusia, Conklin Center for the blind and UCO/WORC.